 However, the role of a good leader is to start to shape the direction of travel and to communicate effectively an overview of the longer term approach.

 It is in the letting go and being comfortable with not knowing that leaders are really able to cope in constantly changing landscapes.
 You will not have all the answers to this new approach, which is perfectly reasonable in a changing landscape.

 Created for connection

 We often end up creating and sustaining problems we don’t even know we are creating.
-This is because organisations, teams or individual leaders default to working in silos only focused on their areas of familiarity or expertise.
+Actively opposing the win win or blended approach.
+This is because organisations, teams or individual leaders default to working in silos, only focused on theses areas of familiarity or expertise.

 In this position we may resist helpful solutions because we are too focused on the short term.
 The idea of being connected and working together can often be threatening as we experience the pull to maintain our individual identities while at the same time want to feel part of something.

 Good leadership creates opportunities to make the links between the need to be separate or independent and the need to be dependent and fit in- this is known as Interdependence.
 A place where these opposing values collide, especially when people or organisation’s are not fully aligned to a similar set of intrinsic values, ways of working or culture.

 The ability of good leaders is to enable us to work in both of these opposing states, letting go of detail or control and creating an overview for change in which people working underneath them are able to work in their own style or rhythm to deliver products or services.

 Good Leaders are both effective in changing long and short term landscapes, with the ability to see the vision for the future and orchestrate their teams actions from day to day to bring the vision into reality.